-- Replacement requirements in targeted growth areas such as transit stations, transit corridors, job and housing rich areas, downtowns and revitalization areas or policies on sites identified pursuant to Government Code section 65583.2(q)(3) - Rent stabilization programs beyond what is required by California Civil Code 1946.2 - Just cause eviction or other efforts improving tenant stability beyond what is required by California Civil Code 1946.2 - Ongoing funding programs of at least \$1,000,000 in cumulative allocations, affirmative marketing strategies and policies dedicated to the conservation and improvement of housing for lower and moderate income households (e.g., acquisition/rehabilitation, community land trusts, land banking, mobilehome park overlay zones, single room occupancy preservation ordinances, affordable housing or commercial linkage fees).
+- Replacement requirements in targeted growth areas such as transit stations, transit corridors, job and housing rich areas, downtowns and revitalization areas or policies on sites identified pursuant to Government Code section 65583.2(g)(3) - Rent stabilization programs beyond what is required by California Civil Code 1946.2 - Just cause eviction or other efforts improving tenant stability beyond what is required by California Civil Code 1946.2

-- Different strategies captured within this bullet point are each eligible for points. - Density bonus ordinances that expand on state replacement requirements - \ Strategies under "Implemented by Local Jurisdiction" will only be awarded points if these policies are implemented by the local jurisdiction. - (2) Up to 2 points (1 point per strategy) for Projects demonstrating policies, strategies or programs that either currently exist or will be implemented through this Project to prevent the displacement of locally-owned businesses from the area surrounding the Project.
+- Policies to preserve Single Room Occupancy (SRO) housing or mobile home parks - Condominium conversion restrictions - Land banking programs actively receiving funding with a cumulative value of at least \$1,000,000 - Community benefit zoning and/or other land value recapture strategy - Rent review board and/or mediation, foreclosure assistance, or multilingual tenant legal counseling services. - Policies to facilitate the development of new accessory dwelling units. - Density bonus ordinances that expand on state replacement requirements - Strategies under "Voluntarily Implemented by Applicants" must be funded by an AHSC applicant. - Strategies under "Local Policies" will only be awarded points if these policies are within local code or are ongoing programs of the local jurisdiction.
+All actions may only qualify for a single strategy. - Strategies or programs must exceed State minimum standards.
+Local ordinances that match or exceed legal provisions such as tenant protection laws adopted in response to COVID-19 or those included under Government Code 66300 (Housing Crisis Act of 2019) may count for points in this section so long as they are not temporary. - (2) Up to 2 points (1 point per strategy) for Projects demonstrating policies, strategies or programs that either currently exist or will be implemented through this Project to prevent the displacement of locally-owned businesses from the area surrounding the Project.
 One point will be given for a policy, strategy, or program that either currently exists or is newly implemented through this Project.
 Two points will be given for two policies, strategies, or programs, either as one currently existing and one newly implemented through this Project, or both newly implemented through this Project.
-Strategies should be selected from this following list: - Implementation of an overlay zone to protect and assist small businesses; - Establishment of a small business advocate office and single point of contact for every small business owner; - Creation and maintenance of a small business alliance; - Increased visibility of the jurisdiction's small business assistance programs; - Formal program to ensure that some fraction of a jurisdiction's purchases of goods and services come from local businesses; - Prioritization of Minority and Women Business Enterprises (MWBE) for public contracting.
+Strategies should be selected from this following list: - Implementation of an overlay zone to protect and assist small businesses; - Establishment of a small business advocate office and single point of contact for every small business owner; - Creation and maintenance of a small business alliance: - Increased visibility of the jurisdiction's small business assistance programs; - Formal program to ensure that some fraction of a jurisdiction's purchases of goods and services come from local businesses; - Prioritization of Minority and Women Business Enterprises (MWBE) for public contracting.